-The specific hold-up problem that may arise in the case of the transfer of substantial know-how: The know-how, once provided, cannot be taken back and the provider of the know- how may not want it to be used for or by its competitors.
-In as far as the know-how was not readily available to the buyer, and it is substantial and indispensable for the operation of the agreement, such a transfer may justify a non-compete restriction, which would normally fall outside Article 101(1) in such cases.
+to address the specific hold-up problem that may arise where there is a transfer of substantial know-how.
+The provider of know-how may not wish the know- how to be used by or for the benefit of its competitors, for example in franchising.
+Insofar as the know-how was not readily available to the buyer, and it is substantial and indispensable for the implementation of the agreement,

+23 See, in particular, the definition of ‘non-compete obligation’ in Article 1(1), point (f) of Regulation (EU) X, on which guidance is provided in section 6.2. of these Guidelines, and the guidance on ‘single branding’ provided in section 8.2. of these Guidelines.

+such a transfer may justify a non-compete restriction, which would generally fall outside Article 101(1) of the Treaty in such cases;

-Economies of scale in distribution: To have scale economies exploited and thereby see a lower retail price for its goods or services, the manufacturer may want to concentrate the resale of its goods or services on a limited number of distributors.
-To do so, it could use exclusive distribution, quantity forcing in the form of a minimum purchasing requirement, selective distribution containing such a requirement or exclusive sourcing.
+to achieve economies of scale in distribution.
+To have scale economies exploited and thereby see a lower retail price for its goods or services, the manufacturer may want to concentrate the resale of its goods or services on a limited number of distributors.
+To do so, the manufacturer could use exclusive distribution, quantity forcing in the form of a minimum purchasing requirement, selective distribution containing a minimum purchasing requirement or exclusive sourcing;

-Uniformity and quality standardisation: A vertical restraint may help create a brand image by imposing a certain measure of uniformity and quality standardisation on the distributors, thereby increasing the attractiveness of the goods or services concerned for finals customer and thereby sales.
-This applies, for instance, in selective distribution and franchising.
+to ensure uniformity and quality standardisation.
+A vertical restraint can help to create or promote a brand image, by imposing a certain measure of uniformity and quality standardisation on the distributors.
+This can protect the reputation of the brand, increase the attractiveness of the goods or services concerned for end users and increase sales.
+Such standardisation can, for instance, be achieved through selective distribution or franchising;

-Capital market imperfections: Providers of capital such as banks and equity markets may provide capital sub-optimally when they have imperfect information on the solvency of the borrower or where there is an inadequate basis to secure the loan.
+to address capital market imperfections.
+Providers of capital such as banks and equity markets may provide capital sub-optimally when they have imperfect information on the solvency of the borrower or where there is an inadequate basis to secure the loan.
 The buyer or supplier may have better information and may be able, through an exclusive relationship, to obtain extra security for its investment.
 Where the supplier provides the loan to the buyer, this may lead to the imposition of a non-compete obligation or quantity forcing on the buyer.
 Where the buyer provides the loan to the supplier, this may be the reason for imposing exclusive supply or quantity forcing on the supplier.

-The nine situations listed in the previous paragraph show that generally vertical agreements are likely to help realise efficiencies and develop new markets, and that this may offset possible negative effects.
-The case is in general strongest for vertical restraints that help the introduction of new and complex goods or services, or protect relationship-specific investments.
-A vertical restraint is sometimes necessary for as long as the supplier sells its goods or services to the buyer (see in particular the situations described in (a), (b), (f), (g) and (h) of the previous paragraph).

-There is a large degree of substitutability between the different vertical restraints.
-This means that the same inefficiency problem can be solved by different vertical restraints.
+There is a large degree of substitutability between the various vertical restraints, meaning that the same inefficiency problem can be addressed using different vertical restraints.
 For instance, it may be possible to achieve economies of scale in distribution by using exclusive distribution, selective distribution, quantity forcing or exclusive sourcing.
-However, the negative effects on competition may differ between the various vertical restraints, which plays a role when indispensability is assessed under Article 101(3).
+However, the negative effects on competition may differ between the various vertical restraints.
+This is taken into account when indispensability is assessed under Article 101(3) of the Treaty.

 Negative effects

-The negative effects on the market which may result from vertical restraints and which EU competition law aims to prevent are notably the following:
+The negative effects on the market which can result from vertical restraints and which Union competition law aims to prevent are, in particular, the following:

-Anti-competitive foreclosure of other suppliers or other buyers by raising barriers to entry or expansion;
+anti-competitive foreclosure of other suppliers or other buyers, by raising barriers to entry or expansion;

-The softening of competition between the supplier and its competitors and/or the facilitation of (explicit or tacit) collusion12 among these suppliers, often referred to as the reduction of inter-brand competition.
+softening of competition between the supplier and its competitors and/or the facilitation of explicit or tacit collusion between competing suppliers, often referred to as the reduction of inter-brand competition;